Annie's

 The social clubs called krewes that stage the festival's

-first krewe to organize was the Mystick Krewe of Comus.
-Another
+The first krewe to organize was the Mystick Krewe of Comus.

-In the past, krewes were often divided between men's and women's
+krewes were often divided between men's and women's clubs, and

 Each organization chooses a king, queen, and court from the

-chosen as "royalty" is highly prized among krewe
+distinction of being chosen as "royalty" is highly

 limit on the number of parades along traditional routes.
 The